agn453/HI-TECH-Z80-C/README.md

 ```

 The re-compiled LIBF.LIB from the FLOAT.HUF library sources in *float*
 has been copied to the distribution files in *dist*.
-A SUBmit file to
+A CP/M submit file to
 rebuild LIBF.LIB has been added to *float*.

 A *test* folder has been created.
 In it is a TESTTRIG.C program for testing